ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In GBD 2019, LBWSG exposure is modeled as an ordered polytomous distribution specifying the prevalence of births in each 500g-2week birthweight-ga bin/category.
+In GBD 2019, LBWSG exposure is modeled as an ordered polytomous distribution specifying the prevalence of births in each 500g x 2week birthweight--gestational-age bin/category.
 We first convert this discrete exposure distribution into a continuous joint exposure distribution of birthweight and gestational age by assuming a uniform distribution of birthweights and gestational ages within each bin/category.
 In this way, each simulant can be assigned a continuously distributed birthweight and gestational age, which can then be easily mapped back to the appropriate risk category in GBD.
 Example Python code for achieving these transformations can be found here:

 * `Abie's LBWSG cat-to-continuous notebook
   <abie_lbwsg_cat_to_continuous_notebook_>`_ in the ``vivarium_data_analysis``